sumwale/ybox/README.md

 all supported python versions (i.e. from 3.9 onwards).

-There is also a simple script `run-tests.sh` in the top-level directory which can be used to run just the tests with the current python version.
+There is also a simple script `run-tests.sh` in the top-level directory which can be used to run just the tests with the current python version and produce coverage report.
 This will skip other stuff like `pyright`, for example, which is invoked by `tox`.
 The lint and other related tools can be run explicitly using the `code-check.sh` script in the top-level directory.

 See `tox` and `unittest` documentation for more details like running individual tests.